THUDM/CogVideo/README.md

   used to quantize the text encoder, transformer, and VAE modules to reduce the memory requirements of CogVideoX.
 This allows the model to run on free T4 Colabs or GPUs with smaller memory!
 Also, note that TorchAO quantization is fully compatible with `torch.compile`, which can significantly improve inference speed.
-FP8 precision must be used on devices with NVIDIA H100 and above, requiring source installation of `torch`, `torchao`, `diffusers`, and `accelerate` Python packages.
+FP8 precision must be used on devices with NVIDIA H100 and above, requiring source installation of `torch`, `torchao` Python packages.
 CUDA 12.4 is recommended.
 + The inference speed tests also used the above memory optimization scheme.
 Without memory optimization, inference speed increases by about 10%.
 Only the `diffusers` version of the model supports quantization.
 + The model only supports English input; other languages can be translated into English for use via large model refinement.
-+ The memory usage of model fine-tuning is tested in an `8 * H100` environment, and the program automatically uses `Zero 2` optimization.
-If a specific number of GPUs is marked in the table, that number or more GPUs must be used for fine-tuning.

 ## Friendly Links